The Lava Caves of Bend, Oregon

 As we made our slow journey across the gravel road, we were greeted with views of pines scattered across the desert and bright colored sage brush flowering along the rolling hills.
 Up first, appearing on our left was a sign for Boyd Cave, the first Bend lava cave on our journey and definitely the easiest to find.

-Entering Boyd Cave
+First Up: Entering Boyd Lava Cave Bend

 entrance light of Boyd lava cave near Bend Oregon